 If you have any endorsements on your passport, or a criminal record (no matter how minor), you should always check with the relevant embassy before you confirm a booking.
 Also, the issue or renewal of passports may take a few weeks, so ensure you leave plenty of time prior to travel.

 It is your responsibility to make sure you have all the necessary travel documents prior to travel, and we cannot accept any liability if you are refused boarding or entry into a country due to having incorrect documentation.

 Most ETAs, ESTAs, and e-Visas can be applied for online at the relevant government websites – we’ve listed a few of the most popular destinations below, but please contact us if you need help related to your booking.

 For more information about staying safe and healthy overseas, including details of any vaccinations require, please visit the Department of Health’s website for travel health and select the relevant country.

-Due to Brexit, please ensure you have at least six months of validity left on your passport from your date of travel.
+Due to Brexit, please ensure your passport is less than 10 years old, and that you have at least six months of validity left on your passport from your date of travel.
 Other changes may take place between now and your holiday, therefore please stay up-to-date by visiting www.gov.uk/visit-europe-brexit.